turingschool/curriculum/tutorials/auth/local_authentication.markdown

 end
 ```

-This will setup our custom view to add the password fields when confirming an account.
+This will set up our custom view to add the password fields when confirming an account.
 By default, the `confirmable` module doesn't have a `show` page for the confirmation link.
-Instead a controller processes the confirmation request and redirects accordingly.
+Instead, a controller processes the confirmation request and redirects accordingly.

 #### Create New Confirmation Page